Road Ends WWOOF/Help Xchange

 "Road Ends" was the sign on the gate when we arrived here, so rather than pay for a new sign we decided to call the property that.
 It's where the road ends, where all roads end, a beautiful, quiet, peaceful haven, a respite from the worries of the world, a garden of Eden that if it had broadband, and didn't have leeches, ticks and snakes, would truly be called Paradise!

 Road Ends is 172 acres of, mostly, heavily-wooded steep hillside.
-We currently have two horses (Jarrah and Macca), a donkey (Wally), two ducks, a gander, a young sheep (Popocatepetl) and a dog (Flash).
-We have a garden, but cannot be called a "farm".
+We currently have two horses (Jarrah and Macca), five ducks plus lots of native ducks, a male alpaca (Janet - don't ask), several chooks, a dog called Fuffle and until Jan 1 2011 a donkey called Wally).
+We have a vegetable garden, but cannot be called a "farm".
 We try to do things organically wherever possible.

 WWOOF/HelpXers generally work for 4-6 hours per day in return for bed and board.
 We try to offer a range of work options, which might include clearing lantana (an environmental woody weed), weeding, gardening, collecting horse shit, feeding the animals, domestic work, bottling beer, cooking ... and so on.